englucrai/SFND_feature_tracking/README.md

 The analyses of the results, such as total time for detection and description, neighborhood size and distribution of key points detected, percentage of matched keypoints allows to indicate the TOP 3 detector-descriptor combinations:

-1. FAST detector and BRIEF descriptor
+1. FAST detector and BRIEF descriptor;

-2. FAST detector and ORB descriptor
+2. FAST detector and ORB descriptor;

-3. FAST detector and BRISK descriptor
+3. FAST detector and BRISK descriptor.

 The tests' results are displayed at the spreadsheet above: